Susan Rowe Harrison

-Boys and Girls Clubs of Mount Vernon, Teen Club, With generous support from an ArtsWestchester Mount Vernon Cultural Initiative Grant and the Mount Vernon Boys and Girls Club, I collaborated with a group of Mount Vernon teens over 8+ sessions to create a large-scale mural from concept to completion.
+Boys and Girls Clubs of Mount Vernon, Teen Club: Through the support of an ArtsWestchester Mount Vernon Cultural Initiative Grant, I collaborated with a group of teens at the Mount Vernon Boys and Girls Club to create a large-scale mural from concept to completion.
+8+ sessions.

 Rebecca Turner School, Mt.
 Vernon/Grade 5, students used templates to trace the digestive system on t-shirts.

 School 15, Yonkers/Grade K, children used paint, clay, wax pastels, and collage to create artwork and books.

 School 9, Yonkers/Grade 4, students created a large scale collaborative mural for the hallway at the school.

 In my Invention Project at Withrow School/Grade 5 (image 3), we look at invention as a creative opportunity, mining examples in engineering, and art history.
 I will facilitate this project in the fall with Curious on Hudson in Dobbs Ferry, NY.
 In the Fluxus and Identity Projects, I have been able to combine Language Arts through students' poetry and prose, letter writing, and classroom discussion in the making of identity and self-portraits (Fluxus project).